roadmaus/Slyce_Invoice/README.md

 - 🌍 Support for 17 languages with dynamic language settings
 - 🎨 Theme support with light, dark, and system preferences

+## TODO
+- Correct date handling when new year

 ## Installation

 1. Clone the repository: